UK seeks unity at G7 meeting over Russia's 'malign behavior'

 Moscow denies having any plans to attack Ukraine and accuses Kyiv of its own allegedly aggressive designs.

-The official would not elaborate on what those consequences might be but said they will be implemented “very, very fast” if Russia does not heed warnings to back down.
+The official would not elaborate on what those consequences might be but said they would be implemented “very, very fast” if Russia did not heed warnings to back down.

 The U.S. and its allies have played down talk of a military response to defend Ukraine, with efforts focusing on tough sanctions that would hit the Russian economy, rather than just individuals.